-3.2 Storage Strategy
+3.2.
+Storage strategy

 The storage of media content in DeMSI employs a decentralized with division of responsibility approach.
 No single subscriber peer stores a complete replication of the content, but a small part of it.
 As the peers and their connections are unreliable, the aggregated streaming may need to partially rely on reliable resources from the CDN when there are not enough peers available.
 For that reason, DeMSI supports a special type of peers called the dedicated server that offer a complete archive of the contents.
 Therefore, while it handles unreliable subscriber peers as serving peers, it assumes the existence of some of the more reliable dedicated servers.
 It may be thought of such peers as being owned by the CDN and/or content publishers.
-DeMSI assumes that the dedicated servers are treated differently from other peers in terms of peer selection, which is described in more detail in section 3.5 and 3.6.
+DeMSI assumes that the dedicated servers are online all the time, although it still assumes that the connectivity may still be unreliable.
+Dedicated servers are treated differently from other peers in terms of peer selection, which is described in more detail in Sections 3.5 and 3.6.

 The division of responsibility strategy leads to the need of dividing a media content into segments before distribution to subscriber peers.
-A media content $M_v$ is divided into n equal-sized segments $S_i$ where $0 \le i \le n-1$ .
+A media content $M_v$ is divided into n equal-sized segments $S_i$ where $0 \le i \le n - 1$ .
 The stream of a media content is now represented by

-$$S_0 S_1 S_2 \dots S{n-1}$$
+$S_0S_1S_2\ldots S{n-1}$

 A segment is the smallest unit of data block to be stored in the subscriber's workstation.
 Each subscriber keeps at least one segment of the same ID for each $M_v$ .
-Each peer may store k consecutive segments of each $M_v$ in such order:
+Each peer may store k consecutive segments of each $M_v$ in such order

-$$S_s, S{s+1}, S{s+2}, \dots, S{s+k-1}$$
+$S_s, S{s+1}, S{s+2}, \ldots, S{s+k-1}$